eginez/calvin/README.md

 1. Repls: calvin boostraps [planck](https://github.com/mfikes/planck) or [lumo](https://github.com/anmonteiro/lumo) repls
 with the proper "classpath" as described in a lein project file
 2. Dependencies: calvin resolves and prints dependencies specified in lein project files
+3. Building: Calvin can now build your cljs project using the lumo build api and your lein-cljsbuild configuration.
+For more information look at the [lumo build api](https://anmonteiro.com/2017/02/compiling-clojurescript-projects-without-the-jvm/)

 ## Installation